Ginevra Le Moli

 Research Areas and Interests

-In addition, she is working on the security aspects of global pandemics in the context of the first Oxford Commentary of the International Health Regulations, co-edited with G.-L. Burci and J.E.
+At present, she is working on the security aspects of global pandemics in a series of chapters and articles, and as co-editor of the first Oxford Commentary of the WHO International Health Regulations, together with G.-L. Burci and J.E.
 Viñuales for Oxford University Press.
+She is also a Fellow of the Centre for Environment, Energy and Natural Resource Governance (C-EENRG), University of Cambridge, and the Managing Editor of the C-EENRG Research Series.

 At Leiden, Ginevra teaches in the undergraduate and graduate (LL.M.) programmes courses and seminars on public international law, criminal law, humanitarian law and human rights.
 She is the convenor of an undergraduate course on Principles of Public International Law.